Copyright 2008-2015 by The Abrahadabra Institute LLC, Olympia, W.A.

 5-Line Structures are known as Pentagrams, which appear at the top of every card with the exception of the 16 Court Cards.
 Those with a partial understanding of line structures may think that an error has been made but there is no error.
 There are exacty 32 Pentagrammal Structures corresponding to the 32 Paths of Wisdom in the Tree of Life so it is very important to include them even though so little is known about them generally.
 They were discovered by myself initially but most of the work of examining them correctly and identifying their unique properties was done by m1thr0s.

 It is important to note, since we are utilizing it to understand the Tarot, the order of creation in Berashith is not considered the order of the tree, at least in Western Magickal tradition, similarly how the order of the building of a structure is not the same as the order through which one progresses through the structure when it is complete.
-Also noteworthy is that despite being chosen only through the natural mathematical order of the Tetragrams and how they correspond to the ordering of creation, the intelligence and line are stunningly well paired with the Pentagrams and cards.
+Also noteworthy, is that, despite being chosen only through the natural mathematical order of the Tetragrams, and how they correspond to the ordering of creation, the intelligence, and line, are stunningly well paired with the Pentagrams, and cards.
 For example, Fortune corresponds to the intelligence of creation called “Fulfilled Desire”!
-Or if the translated Hebrew does not seem to make sense, the line from Berashith is stunningly insightful, for example, the Star, when placed in its proper position according to the suggestion from the Book of the Law and the Pentagram being placed according to the Proximity Principal, the text just happens to be “Elohim said let there be Luminaries”!
-This is a natural consequence of building a system on a very strong mathematical and geometric foundation and is the essence of Mutational Alchemy which differentiates it from every other occult or religious discipline on earth.
-It serves to offer recognition to those systems which are complete, inherently built on some kind of rational principle, and deserving of attention from occultists.
-At the same time it also validates our underlying suspicion as occultists that the ancients did their work very diligently and created a system (Tarot) based on astute observations of the natural world, from observing animals, to forays into mathematics or geometry, recording patterns of behavior in people and in analyzing the stars.
+Or, if the translated Hebrew does not seem to make sense, the line from Berashith is amazingly insightful, for example, the Star, when placed in its proper position, according to the suggestion from the Book of the Law, and the Pentagram, being placed according to the Proximity Principal, the text just happens to be “Elohim said let there be Luminaries”!
+This is a natural consequence of building a system on a very strong mathematical, and geometric foundation, and is the essence of Mutational Alchemy which differentiates it from every other occult or religious discipline on earth.
+This is a kind of work which serves to offer recognition to those systems which are complete, inherently built on some kind of rational principle, and deserving of attention from occultists.
+At the same time, it also validates our underlying suspicion, as occultists, that the ancients did their work very diligently, and created a system (Tarot) based on astute observations of the natural world, from the observing of animals, to forays into mathematics or geometry, recording patterns of behavior in people, and in analyzing the stars.

 My only hope with this deck is that it will pave a clearer path towards starhood for budding Mutational Alchemists.
 This deck is not for everyone.
 There isn’t a single element in it that was bent to appease consensus occultism.
-I wish any pure-hearted seeker lots of luck and love in their life, and inevitable starhood.
+I wish any pure-hearted seeker lots of luck and love, in their life, and inevitably, starhood.